Navigation » List of Schools » Texas State University » Biology » Bio 3300 – Cell and Molecular Biology » Summer 2020 » Exam 1

 A bonding together of several polypeptide chains by weak bonds

-B unique three-dimensional shape of the fully folded polypeptide
+D unique three-dimensional shape of the fully folded polypeptide

-C organization of a polypeptide chain into an a-helix or β-Pleated sheet
+E organization of a polypeptide chain into an a-helix or β-Pleated sheet

 Question #4

-A replication, translation, transcription
+A replication, transcription, translation

-B translation, replication, transcription
+B replication, translation, transcription

 D translation, transcription, replication